LucyMerlier/souq-jazz-machine/README.md

 Please note that this is still a work in progress, and as such, some functionnalities are yet to be implemented, such as :

-* [ADMIN] : having style on all albums related pages
 * [ADMIN] : seeing a list of partners of the band and adding partners to the list
 * [ADMIN] : publishing an article when the band is looking for new members
 * [ADMIN] : adding an icon associated with a musical instrument
-* [VISITOR] : having access to a public gallery of photos and videos

 ## PREREQUISITES